veekaybee/veekaybee.github.io/_posts/2015-07-08-cumulative-totals-three-ways.md

     Raviga         | 2014-03-01 |     65

-That was just the gruntwork.
+That was just the pre-work gruntwork.
 Now we get to actually do the cumulative total, which requires a window function.
 [Window functions](http://sqlschool.modeanalytics.com/advanced/window-functions.html) in SQL seem complicated but they're pretty easy once you get the hang of them.
 They say, "don't look at this entire table, look at a portion of the table in a specific order."

-    postgres=# select company, month, nemp, sum(nemp) OVER (PARTITION BY company ORDER BY month) as cum_tot from cumtot ORDER BY company, month;
+    postgres=# SELECT company, month, nemp, sum(nemp)
+    OVER (PARTITION BY company ORDER BY month) as cum_tot FROM cumtot ORDER BY company, month;

     company                 |   month    |  nemp  | cum_tot
    ----------------------------------------------------+------------